Integralist/integralist.co.uk/content/posts/thread-safe-concurrency.md

 Number of Threads = Number of Available Cores / (1 - Blocking Coefficient)
 ```

 > Note: the blocking coefficient (coefficient being a fancy word that means: a value used as a multiplier) is different depending on the operation.
-For a computational operation it is 0, where as a fully blocking operation it is 1.
+For a computational operation it is 0, whereas a fully blocking operation it is 1.

 An example of a blocking coefficient would be: `0.9` - which means a task blocks 90% (`0.9`) of the time & works only 10% (`0.1`) of the time.
 Meaning, if you had 2 cores then you'd want 20 threads.